 If you’d prefer to have Peter Gabriel and the London Symphony Orchestra pick out your HD music for you, this is the site you’ve been looking for.
 Less of a store and more of a club, B&W will send you two curated albums per month with your membership, which costs around $60 per year, as well as grant you access to a selection of choices from the catalog.

 The site even includes a vault of recordings made using the anatomically based binaural recording technique.
 Don’t expect a heap of radio hits, however, as most of the selections are from eclectic artists or the classical genre.

 Acoustic Sounds is so much more than its title implies.
 This site offers a bevy of pop and rock selections from familiar artists that are sure to stop that all-too-common HD feeling that you’ve wandered into a soundtrack from a Sundance film.
 You’ll find big names like Norah Jones, Aerosmith, Steely Dan, Depeche Mode, and Eric Clapton, as well as more indie stuff like The Civil Wars.

 There’s even a nice peppering of funk and bluegrass in the mix, and everything is offered in high resolution from DSD to FLAC files.
 If you want to bolster your selection of quality radio hits and classic rock recordings, this site should be on your short list.

-Luckily, the simple tools at the top allow you to hone your search for sample and bit rates.
+Unfortunately, since Chandos took over, the helpful search tools for sorting by format are now gone.
 A host of subgenres in the classical and jazz realm are also available in hi-res studio masters.